eclipse-vertx/vertx-codegen/README.md

 * Create some test Java interfaces which exercise all the different types of methods and interfaces that can be used
 * Create a simple set of tests per language that we generate which tests the different types of methods to ensure they return correct values etc
+* Parse comments into params, return etc
+* Allow output files to go into different directories depending on package
+* Recurse directories to find source files.